Generalized elastorrhexis

 14. Smoking: Smoking can damage the skin’s elastin fibers and lead to premature aging and a reduction in skin elasticity.

-15. Alcohol consumption: Heavy alcohol consumption can lead to a range of health problems, including liver damage and malnutrition, which can affect the skin’s elasticity.
+15. Alcohol consumption: Heavy alcohol consumption can lead to a range of health problems, including damage and malnutrition, which can affect the skin’s elasticity.

 16. Environmental pollutants: Exposure to certain environmental pollutants, such as industrial chemicals and air pollution, can damage the skin and lead to a reduction in elasticity.